blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 - Characters may die after a single wrong move or bad roll of the dice
 - Some monsters and situations are guaranteed to wipe out a party lacking creativity and caution
 - Players seek out the adventure, as it won't come to them
+- XP is earned by completing quests, killing monsters, and gaining gold pieces
+- XP is divided up among the entire party

 ### The setting
 We begin in the port city of Chaur, a crowd eagerly clambering onto a ship,